Contact us

 United Kingdom

 Please do not send post to M&S offices at Waterside House or Salford Quays.
-Any post sent to M&S offices will be redirected to the address above which may mean items are delayed or do not reach their destination.
+Any post sent to M&S offices will be redirected to the address above, which may mean items are delayed or do not reach their destination.

-The Pension Administration Team can resolve most issues relating to your membership of the Scheme.
+The Pensions Administration Team can resolve most issues relating to your membership of the Scheme.
 However, there is a formal procedure in place, called the Internal Dispute Resolution Procedure (IDRP), if they’re unable to resolve your complaint and you would like to escalate the issue to the Trustee.

 To begin the IDRP, you should contact the Pensions Administration Team for a Formal Complaint Form.
 A summary of the stages involved and how long it might take is provided below.